Etiology of Vaginitis

 In women of reproductive age, vaginitis is usually infectious.
 The most common types are

-Normally in women of reproductive age, Lactobacillus sp is the predominant constituent of normal vaginal flora.
-Colonization by these bacteria keeps vaginal pH in the normal range (3.8 to 4.2), thereby preventing overgrowth of pathogenic bacteria.
-Also, high estrogen levels maintain vaginal thickness, bolstering local defenses.
+Normally in women of reproductive age, species is the predominant constituent of normal vaginal flora.
+Colonization by these bacteria maintains vaginal pH in the normal range (3.8 to 4.2), thereby preventing overgrowth of pathogenic bacteria.
+Also, high serum estrogen levels maintain vaginal epithelial thickness, bolstering local defenses.

 An alkaline vaginal pH due to menstrual blood, semen, or a decrease in lactobacilli